TehShrike/try-catch/transcripts/worst-sql.md

-# Confession: the worst SQL queries I've ever written
+# The worst SQL I've ever written

 Hi, my name is Josh, and I've abused SQL.